Best Water Filter Pitcher for Well Water – 7 Reviews & Guide (2023)

 Small Storage Space for Filtered Water

-Even the best water filter pitcher for well water has its cons.
+Even the most effective water filter pitcher for well water has its cons.
 One is the relatively small storage space for filtered water.
 If you run out, you need to wait for more water to be filtered before you can quench your thirst.

 Planning ahead or using two jugs in parallel are simple solutions.